ng-Classic/ng-classic/aio/content/guide/structural-directives.md

 # Structural directives

-This guide is about structural directives and provides conceptual information on how such directives work, how Angular Classicinterprets their shorthand syntax, and how to add template guard properties to catch template type errors.
+This guide is about structural directives and provides conceptual information on how such directives work, how Angular Classic interprets their shorthand syntax, and how to add template guard properties to catch template type errors.

 Structural directives are directives which change the DOM layout by adding and removing DOM elements.

-Angular Classicprovides a set of built-in structural directives (such as `NgIf`, `NgForOf`, `NgSwitch` and others) which are commonly used in all Angular Classicprojects.
+Angular Classic provides a set of built-in structural directives (such as `NgIf`, `NgForOf`, `NgSwitch` and others) which are commonly used in all Angular Classic projects.
 For more information see [Built-in directives](guide/built-in-directives).

 <div class="alert is-helpful">